 - You may use substantial energy in business travel or transporting goods.

 - Check at different times of day to see whether you are leaving heating, lighting and machinery on (or on standby) unnecessarily.

 - Make sure power is not wasted heating and lighting rooms when they are not being used - for example, at the weekend.

 - Check that your heating is adequate - but not excessive.

 - Make sure you are using natural light and energy-efficient lighting wherever possible.

 Assess heat loss in your premises

-- Consider whether you have adequate insulation, including double glazing and draught proofing.
+- Consider whether you have adequate insulation, including double or triple glazing and draught proofing.